Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: Expression for through the effective Hamiltonian

 where we redefine the momentum variables left as $p^{(1)}, p^{(2)},p^{(3)}, p^{(4)}$.
 Further integrating out the momenta $p^{(i)}$ we have

-In the last expression we have exchanged the notations $n \rightarrow k, k \rightarrow n$ for the second term in order to write it in a compact form.
+In order to obtain the second equality in Eq. (\ref{N-3}) we have employed the residue theorem and compactified the resulting expression using Heaviside step functions $\Theta$.
 Now, we will define new variables $(\xi_i, X_i)$ as follows

 The commutation relations implied by the above set of variables are

 where $i$ labels the first and second set of variables, respectively.
 In terms of the $\hat{\xi}_i$'s, Eq. (\ref{N-3}) can be written as